 If eligible, the Post-9/11 GI Bill pays up to the highest public in-state undergraduate tuition and fees.
 You may have tuition and fees that exceed that amount if you are in an out-of-state status.
 UWF will pay 50% of the amount above the maximum allowed by the Post 9/11 GI Bill and the VA will pay the remaining 50%.

-Military Advanced Education (MAE) again includes UWF to its "Military Friendly Colleges and Universities" list for 2013. " Military Friendly fith consecutive year.
+Military Advanced Education (MAE) again includes UWF to its "Military Friendly Colleges and Universities" list for 2014. " Military Friendly sixth consecutive year.

 UWF NAMED MILITARY FRIENDLY SCHOOL BY "G.I.
-JOBS MAGAZINE" for the third consecutive year!
+JOBS MAGAZINE" for the fourth consecutive year!

 The list was compiled through exhaustive research starting last May during which “G.I.
 Jobs” polled more than 7,000 schools nationwide.
 Methodology, criteria and weighting for the list were developed with the assistance of an Academic Advisory Committee (AAC) consisting of educators and administrators from Carnegie Mellon University, the University of Toledo, Duquesne University, Coastline Community College and Lincoln Technical Institute.
 “This list is especially important now because the recently enacted Post-9/11 GI Bill has given veterans virtually unlimited financial means to go to school,” said Rich McCormack, “G.I.
 Jobs” publisher.
 “Veterans can now enroll in any school, provided they’re academically qualified, so schools are clamoring for them like never before.
 Veterans need a trusted friend to help them decide where to get educated, and the Military Friendly Schools list is that trusted friend.”